emoose/emoose/README.md

 - [ElDewrito](https://github.com/ElDewrito/ElDorito) - a client modification for Halo Online
 - [Improved Lighting Shaders](https://www.nexusmods.com/newvegas/mods/69833) - for Fallout New Vegas, allows extending the per-cell light-limit and helps eliminate lighting issues
 - [Automata-LodMod](https://www.nexusmods.com/nierautomata/mods/165) - helps improve graphical quality in NieR Automata & patches in various improvements
+- [re4_tweaks](https://github.com/nipkownix/re4_tweaks) - a wrapper DLL that improved the PC RE4 UHD port, bringing fixes & improvements that have been requested for years!

 Finally, some mods/tools for UE4 games that I've made:
 - [DQXIHook](https://github.com/emoose/DQXIHook) - mod for Dragon Quest XI that unlocks the UE4 dev console & allows loose-file loading (afaik this was the first publicly released UE console unlocking mod - methods used here still seem to work even for the latest UE versions too!)